citp/privacy-policy-historical/p/pb/pb./pb.com.md

 Email us @ privacyoffice@pb.com

-Please see below for contact information for the following countries, which should be used if you have a question, comment or complaint about this Privacy Statement for your specific country:
+Please see below for contact information for the following countries, which should be used if you have a question, comment or compliant about this Privacy Statement for your specific country: